silam741852963/wawakari/README.md

 3. Set up the Next.js frontend

-Be sure to set up .env.local file in wawakari/wawakari-client with SERVER_URL
+Ensure you create a .env.local file within the wawakari/wawakari-client directory, specifying the SERVER_URL.

 ```
 # Navigate to the frontend directory